-The Plan Area has ten existing FMFCD ponding basins and one planned ponding basin to be located on the east side of Fig Avenue, between North and Central Avenues.
+The Plan Area has eleven existing FMFCD ponding basins.
 See Figure 7-5.
 These storm drainage facilities are documented in the Storm Drainage and Flood Control Master Plan (SDFCMP), which is developed and updated by FMFCD.
-The size and location of the ponding basins are determined by using the acreages by planned land use designations from the Fresno General Plan, adopted in December 2014.
+The size and location of the ponding basins are determined by using the acreages of planned land use designations from the Fresno General Plan, adopted in December 2014.
 In areas that already have existing storm drainage facilities, any increased densities may require mitigation.
 Because the storm drainage system has already been constructed, a study would be required for increased densities or changed zoning on existing land.
 Increased density creates additional runoff that would potentially produce flooding in locations where the FMFCD Master Plan storm drainage system is complete.
 Therefore, such proposals must be reviewed and approved by the FMFCD on a case-by-case basis to determine the ability to accommodate the proposal.
 Mitigation could be in the form of constructing an additional off-site pipeline or storing the difference between the 2-year and 10-year storm event on-site.
-The 480 acres outside of the Fresno city limits but in the SOI at the southernmost edge of the Plan Area boundary is not within a planned drainage boundary and so will need to be accommodated with future Master Planning.
+The 372 acres in the SOI at the southernmost edge of the Plan Area boundary is not within a planned drainage boundary and will need to be accommodated with future Master Planning.